mozhu1/SCVA-AGIQA/README.md

 # SCVA-AGIQA
-# Text-Visual Semantic Constrained AI-Generated Image Quality Assessment
+# Aggregation of Semantic Consistency and Visual Attention for AI-Generated Image Quality Assessment

 ## DATASETS